Crossroads (novel): Easter

 The second section, "Easter," begins in the spring of 1972.
 Crossroads takes its annual service trip to Arizona, where Russ has connections with the Navajo community dating back to his alternative service in Arizona as a conscientious objector during World War II.
-Russ attends the trip as a chaperon, as does Frances, with whom he has recently smoked pot for the first time.
-Following a confrontation with a young Navajo man, who objects to the Church group's presence on the territory, Russ and Frances sleep together.
-Marion is on vacation in California, ostensibly taking Judson to Disneyland and visiting an uncle, but in fact meeting with Bradley.
-Perry has developed a cocaine addiction and, also with Crossroads in Arizona but neglected by Russ, he ends up in hospital.
+Russ attends the trip as a chaperone, as does Frances, with whom he has recently smoked pot for the first time.
+Following a confrontation with a group of young Navajo men, who object to the all-white Church group's presence on the territory, Russ and Frances sleep together.
+Marion is on vacation in California, ostensibly taking Judson to Disneyland and visiting an uncle, but in fact attempting to rekindle her relationship with Bradley.
+However, she makes peace with her own marriage when she realizes that Bradley has become unattractive in her absence.
+Perry has developed a cocaine addiction and, also with Crossroads in Arizona but neglected by Russ, he ends up in hospital after overdosing, being robbed, and committing arson.

-That summer, Becky and Tanner take a trip around Europe, and Becky becomes pregnant.
+That summer, Becky and Tanner take a trip around Europe, and Becky becomes pregnant, ending her aspirations to attend college.
 Back in New Prospect, living with Tanner and their daughter, Gracie, Becky becomes estranged from her parents.
-Russ and Marion have grown closer, thoroughly absorbed in caring for Perry, who has spent time in psychiatric treatment and undergone electroshock therapy.
+Russ and Marion have grown closer, but are thoroughly absorbed in caring for Perry, who has undergone several expensive rehab visits since his overdose in Arizona.
+Strapped for cash and partially alienated from New Prospect's community, they plan a move to a new pastoral posting in rural Indiana.

-Becky has also fallen out with Clem, who – sent away by the draft board – is now in Peru, doing manual labor.
-The book ends in the spring of 1974, when Clem returns to New Prospect to reunite with Becky.
+Becky has also fallen out with Clem, who – sent away by the draft board – embarked on a lengthy journey through Central and South America, becoming a jaded day laborer.
+The book ends in the spring of 1974, when Clem returns to New Prospect to reunite with Becky, and, possibly, his parents.